Holding Liat: Production

+Liat Atzili meets US President Joe Biden in July 2024.

 Brandon Kramer, a distant relative, began documenting following the kidnapping of Liat Beinin Atzili, as her father Yehuda Beinin traveled to the United States to advocate for her release.
 Production additionally took place in Israel, as Beinin reached out to more people to help, expressing disdain for the Israeli government.

 Release

 The film had its World Premiere at the 75th Berlin International Film Festival on February 16, 2025, where it won the Berlinale Documentary Film Award.
 Soon after, it had its North American Premiere at Tribeca Festival on June 9, 2025.

-The film was first released theatrically in the United Kingdom on September 12, 2025, and is scheduled for theatrical release in the United States in January 2026, beginning with New York's Film Forum.
+The film was first released theatrically by MetFilm in the United Kingdom on September 12, 2025.
+It is scheduled for theatrical release in the United States in January 2026, beginning with New York's Film Forum.
+In Israel, the theatrical run will be coordinated by Rotem Heyman followed by a television premiere on Yes.